TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/04_lesson/lesson.md

 ##Materials/Preparation
 * [Worksheet]
-* Read through the handout and lesson so that you are familiar with the requirements and can assist students
+* Read through the Do Now, Worksheet, and lesson so that you are familiar with the requirements and can assist students

 ## Pacing Guide
 | **Duration**   |     **Description**    |